TKX-0/TKX-0/README.md

 - 🌱 I’m currently learning python because i´m new to coding
 - 🎮 I like playing Warthunder and strategic games
 - 🎬 I sometimes Stream on Twitch ( TKXwt )
-- 📫 Write me on Discord - tkx.enjoyer
+- 📫 Write me on Discord - https://www.twitch.tv/tkx_wt
 - 💬 My Discord Sever: https://discord.gg/dsj2PSeZYu
 <!---
 TKX-0/TKX-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.